lovedev0829/Andki-Game/README.md

 **License**

-  This project is licensed under the MIT License.
+  This project is licensed under the MIT License and is based on the AnkiMon-Project.
 See the LICENSE file for details.

 **Contact**

-  For questions, suggestions, or collaboration, please contact AnkiNick.
+  For questions, suggestions, or collaboration, please contact AnkiNick or AnkiMon.